tannergaucher/care-bot/README.md

-# CareBot - TypeChat / LLM Application
+# CareBot - LLM / TypeChat Natural Language Application

 ## Create an AI generated self care plan for the day by checking in with CareBot